2011 Ford Flex

 Second-row seats offer generous legroom and basic support good for long trips, and are marginally less supportive and comfortable than those in front.
 The second-row seats are adjustable fore and aft, and they can also be folded through an electric switch to enable third-row access.
 Push a button in the C-pillar and the seatback folds forward, then the seat cushion folds up.
 It's clever and well done.
 Another interesting second-row touch is a pair of wedged footrests that attach, with Velcro, to the carpeted floor and add greatly to overall comfort.

-Third-row seating is what might be called occasional for adults, but reasonably comfortable and accommodating for anyone under five-feet tall.
+For 2011, Ford has added a power-fold option for the third row as well.
+Still, third-row seating is what might be called occasional for adults, but reasonably comfortable and accommodating for anyone under five-feet tall.
 Adults can reasonably hang on for 30 minutes or so; longer than that, and it becomes confining.
 This sense of confinement is exacerbated by all rear side glass being fixed, as well as the rear window.
 Third-row ventilation either has to come from overhead A/C ducts or someone in the second row opening rear-door windows.
 On sunny days, the third row can quickly become hot and stuffy.

 The multi-function screen display in the center stack of the instrument panel works in conjunction with Ford's SYNC Hands-Free and Communications System and offers everything from airwave audio to satellite audio, climate controls, Sirius Travel Link, navigation, hands-free phone and rearview camera monitor.
 Push-button or touch-sensitive switches are either adjacent to the screen, on the steering wheel, or within the screen itself.
 Split-screen readouts are available.
 The reversing camera offers a day-for-night feature, which means that even in the darkest alleys, the rear-view image you see on the screen is as bright and clear as in broad daylight.
 We found the rearview camera in the Flex to be one of the best available for backing around obstacles.